maxtaco/oneshallpass/README.md

 FAQ
 =======

-### What is the crypto behind PassThePeas?
+### What is the crypto behind One Shall Pass?

 In a nuthsell, HMAC-SHA512 [[1](#citations),[2](#citations)], with some slight tweaks.

-The PassThePeas input form takes as input five key pieces of information:
+The 1SP input form takes as input five key pieces of information:

 * _p_, the passphrase
 * _e_, the email address